mingyung-park/mingyung-park/README.md

 I'm a student majoring in ***Scranton Honors Program -*** ⚖️***Society & Justice*** and 💻***Computer Science*** at Ewha Womans University.

-Within the Scranton Honors Program, I primarily study formal logic and its applications in law.
+Within the Scranton Honors Program, I primarily study formal logic and law.

 My main interests lie in the realms of machine learning, Natural language processing, computer vision.